chp-io/linux/Documentation/virt/kvm/kvmi.rst

 * -KVM_EINVAL - the specified access bits combination is invalid
 * -KVM_EINVAL - the padding is not zero
+* -KVM_EINVAL - the selected EPT view is invalid
 * -KVM_EINVAL - the message size is invalid
+* -KVM_EOPNOTSUPP - an EPT view was selected but the hardware doesn't support it
 * -KVM_EAGAIN - the selected vCPU can't be introspected yet
 * -KVM_ENOMEM - there is not enough memory to add the page tracking structures